Fornication/Arkays-Commandment/README.md

 ## System Requirements

-I run the list at around 45 to 50fps at 1080p on the following specs:
+I run the list at around 55 to 60fps at 1080p using the included ENB on the following specs:

 - Ryzen 5 3600
 - AMD 5600XT